adjust/dev-docs/docs/ios/configuration/deep-link/resolution.md

 # Link resolution

 You need to set up link resolution for deep linking via email, SMS, QR codes, and platforms that shorten links.
-If you do not set up link resolution for such cases, a  redirect from a universal link sends all users to the App Store, even if they have your app installed.
-With link resolution, the redirect to the universal link occurs within your app, and existing users are not sent to the App Store.
+If you don't set up link resolution for such cases, a  redirect from a universal link sends all users to the App Store, even if they have your app installed.
+With link resolution, the redirect to the universal link occurs within your app, and existing users aren't sent to the App Store.

 :::{note}
 Check with your marketing team to see if link resolution is needed for the app.
 You can then set up link resolution domains for different use cases.